Gozala/reducers/Readme.md

 collection transformation functions like [filter][] and [map][] that take a logical collections and return transformed version of it.
 Unfortunately they tend to [complect][], by implying mechanism, order, laziness and representation.
-This library is attempts to provide simple solution for some of the hard problems by decomplecting and building upon simple premise - minimum definition of collection is something that is reducible.
+This library is an attempt to provide simple solution for some of the hard problems by decomplecting and building upon simple premise - minimum definition of collection is something that is reducible.

 More specifically library defines super-generalized and minimal abstraction for